samocooper/nuclitrack/docs/index.rst

 If you want to export data on all the track click save all to CSV.
 Otherwise you can select individual tracks and export oonly these selections.
 To do this with a track selected click store track.
 It should now be marked with a balck dot.
 Once you have selected all the tracks you want, then click export selected to csv.

 Finally you can change which features you want to visualise using the text boxes on the right.
-Here choose a number between one and 13, representing the features:
+Here choose a number between one and 11, representing the features:

+* Area,
+* Eccentricity
+* Solidity
+* Perimeter
+* CH1 Mean Intensity
+* CH1 StdDev Intensity
+* CH1 Floored Mean
+* CH2 Mean Intensity
+* CH2 StdDev Intensity
+* CH3 Mean Intensity
+* CH3 StdDev Intensity

 .. figure:: Nt04.jpg
    :scale: 80 %